Vitiligo Diet Chart in Homeopathy

 Foods that are excessively sour should be avoided.
 The sourness of the food may potentially inhibit the production of melanin due to its acidic nature.
 Patients with vitiligo are suggested to refrain from eating citrus fruits, sour yogurt, sour pickles, and other sour foods.
 However, ripe fruits that are rich in vitamin C may be consumed.

-The author of this write-up is of the opinion is that since the process of melanin formation calls for physiological pH, in the process where tyrosinase converts tyrosine to dihydroxyphenylalanine (DOPA) and then to dopaquinone, intake of sour foods may work adversely, hence hampering the process of melanogenesis.
+The author of this write-up is of the opinion that since the process of melanin formation calls for physiological pH, in the process where tyrosinase converts tyrosine to dihydroxyphenylalanine (DOPA) and then to dopaquinone, intake of sour foods may work adversely, hence hampering the process of melanogenesis.

 Do Not Eat Non-vegetarian food

 Non-vegetarian foods should be better avoided, as much as possible, as they act as a foreign body to the pigment cells.
 At Life Force, we have observed that certain fish lead to sudden aggravation of vitiligo in some patients.
-Also, it has been observed that industrial chemicals (such as mercury) could enter our body through seafood, especially fish; so it should better be avoided in your vitiligo diet.
+Also, it has been observed that industrial chemicals (such as mercury) could enter our body through seafood, especially fish, so it should better be avoided in your vitiligo diet.

 Stay away from artificial food colors